-This tasty and delicious Slow Cooker Leek and Potato Soup recipe is 100% going to be your go-to recipe for cosy winter nights.
-Caramelising the leeks in butter, before adding the potatoes, milk and stock, will deepen the flavour.
+Caramelising leeks in butter for this Slow Cooker Leek and Potato Soup, before adding the potatoes, milk and stock, will make it the most delicious Potato and Leek soup you'll eat this season.
 And most importantly, it will keep you coming back for more!

 Leek and Potato Soup can be a very hit or miss experience for me; so this recipe was born following regular disappointment when eating out.
 Honestly, my thought was, “it must be able to taste better than this”.
-And let me tell you, it can and it does!
+And let me tell you, it can!

-Caramelising the leeks, much like you would caramelise onions for French Onion soup, adds a sweet, delicious nutty taste to the soup.
+Caramelising the leeks, much like you would caramelise onions for French Onion soup, adds a sweet, delicious, nutty depth of flavour to the soup.

-If you don’t have time to caramelise the leeks, you can add all the ingredients in at the start and cook on High for 4 hours or Low for 8 hours and then blend up as per method.
-But note that you won’t get the same depth of flavour compared to if you’d followed the caramelisation step.
+If you don’t have time to caramelise the leeks, you can add all the ingredients into the slow cooker and cook on High for 4 hours or Low for 8 hours, then blend until smooth.
+However, you won’t get the same depth of flavour compared to including the caramelisation step.

 Suitable For The Whole Family